Is it better to eat food early or wait for at least 24 hours after major gynaecologic surgery?

 Selection criteria:

-Randomised controlled trials (RCTs) were eligible that compared the effect of early versus delayed initiation of oral intake of food and fluids after major abdominal gynaecologic surgery.
-Early feeding was defined as oral intake of fluids or food within 24 hours post-surgery regardless of the return of bowel function.
-Delayed feeding was defined as oral intake after 24 hours post-surgery and only after signs of postoperative ileus resolution.
+We included randomised controlled trials (RCTs) that compared the effect of early versus delayed initiation of oral intake of food and fluids after major gynaecologic surgery, performed by abdominal, vaginal, laparoscopic, and robotic approaches.
+Early feeding was defined as oral intake of fluids or food within 24 hours post-surgery, regardless of the return of bowel function.
+Delayed feeding was defined as oral intake after 24 hours post-surgery, and only after signs of postoperative ileus resolution.
+Primary outcomes were: postoperative ileus, nausea, vomiting, cramping, abdominal pain, bloating, abdominal distension, need for postoperative nasogastric tube, time to the presence of bowel sounds, time to the first passage of flatus, time to the first passage of stool, time to the start of a regular diet, and length of postoperative hospital stay.
+Secondary outcomes were: infectious complications, wound complications, deep venous thrombosis, urinary tract infection, pneumonia, satisfaction, and quality of life.

 Data collection and analysis:

-Two review authors selected studies, assessed study quality and extracted the data.
-For dichotomous data, we calculated the risk ratio (RR) with a 95% confidence interval (CI).
+Two review authors independently selected studies, assessed the risk of bias, and extracted the data.
+We calculated the risk ratio (RR) with a 95% confidence interval (CI) for dichotomous data.
 We examined continuous data using the mean difference (MD) and a 95% CI.
-We tested for heterogeneity between the results of different studies using a forest plot of the meta-analysis, the statistical tests of homogeneity of 2 x 2 tables and the I² value.
-We assessed the quality of the evidence using GRADE methods.
+We tested for heterogeneity between the results of different studies using a forest plot of the meta-analysis, the statistical tests of homogeneity of 2 x 2 tables, and the I² value.
+We assessed the certainty of the evidence using GRADE methods.

 Main results: